MariaInTech/CarPricePrediction/README.md

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgements
-- Kaggle for providing the car prices dataset.
-- TensorFlow and Keras for the neural network framework.

 Feel free to contribute to this project by submitting issues or pull requests.